astraaxd/Skivi/README.md

 If Google Drive is for some reason blocked, search for "Cx File Explorer APK" and start clicking around links until you find a download.

 Once the APK is downloaded you need to open your files, go to downloads, and double click the Cx File Explorer APK.
 If everything is done correctly it should open a window asking to install the app, just click install.
-If it says it's not supported, AyeP will not work on your device.
+If it says it's not supported, Skivi will not work on your device.

 ## Step 3: VPN Time Baby